Laci1953/HiTech-C-compiler-enhanced/README.md

 The included files are built to be used on Z80 sytems provided with SC108 (128KB RAM) or 512KB RAM modules hardware configuration.

-The resulting C toolset can be customized to be used on any available 128KB RAM / 512KB RAM Z80 hardware system configuration ( RC2014 provided with SC108, SC114, SC118, SC150, SC152 or the Phillip Stevens memory module, or the 512KB RAM + 512KB ROM module).
+The resulting C toolset can be customized to be used on any available 128KB RAM / 512KB RAM Z80 hardware system configuration ( RC2014 provided with SC108, SC114, SC118, SC150, SC152 or the Phillip Stevens memory module, or the 512KB RAM + 512KB ROM module, or Z80ALL (which has 4 x 32KB RAM)).

 For 128KB RAM systems, the CP/M must be setup using the PutSys from the folder PutSys.
 This is necessary because of the "shadow code", that must be stored to high RAM address space.